iu-parfunc/lvars/redex/lambdaLVar/README.md

 # lambdaLVar in Redex

-A PLT Redex model of a variant of the lambdaLVar language.
+A PLT Redex model of the lambdaLVar family of languages.

 ### lambdaLVar in a nutshell